Vignettes/PythonicGardening/README.md

 Because the terminal is a distraction-free environment.
 You can jot down your note and have it online in under 2 minutes.

 # Features
-PythonicGardening will allow you to:
+pythonicGardening will allow you to:
 - Create a MarkDown file from template
 	- Move created template to content folder, assumes you are using Quartz
 - Edit a MarkDown file